 C. InstaVision shall perform emergency maintenance as necessary and will, if possible, give advance notice thereof to Company.
 “Emergency” shall mean that InstaVision has become aware of a problem that, if an immediate remedy is not implemented, will prevent InstaVision from continuing to support and provide the elements and aspects of the InstaVision Services.
 Emergency downtime outside of the maintenance window will be counted as unscheduled downtime in determining whether InstaVision has achieved its service uptime goal.

+4. Service Warranty and Security

+A. InstaVision warrants service availability of 99.5% per month.
+Failure to meet this standard for 3 consecutive months entitles Company to terminate without penalty.

+B. InstaVision shall comply with ISO 27001 standards and bear all costs of data breaches.

 Annex III: Combined Product Description and Technical Specifications